peregilk/north-t5/README.md

 ## Training details
+he models are built using the Flax-based T5X codebase, and all models are initiated with the mT5 pretrained weights.
+The models are trained using the T5.1.1 training regime, where they are only trained on an unsupervised masking-task.
+This also means that the models (contrary to the original T5) needs to be finetuned to solve specific tasks.
+This finetuning is however usually not very compute intensive, and in most cases it can be performed even with free online training resources.

 All the main model model versions are trained for 500.000 steps after the mT5 checkpoint (1.000.000 steps).
 They are all trained mainly on a 75GB corpus, consisting of NCC, Common Crawl and some additional high quality English text (Wikipedia).
 The corpus is roughly 80% Norwegian text.
 Additional languages are added to retain some of the multilingual capabilities, making the model both more robust to new words/concepts and also more suited as a basis for translation tasks.

 While the huge models almost always will give the best results, they are also both difficult and expensive to finetune.
 It is strongly recommended to start with finetuning on a base-models.
 This can typically easily be finetuned on a standard graphic card or a free TPU through Google Colab.
 The sub-versions of the Nord-T5-base model was created with this in mind.